Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 Submit fine-tuning job

 Now that the fine-tuning files have been successfully uploaded you can submit your fine-tuning training job.
 It isn’t unusual for training to take more than an hour to complete.
-Once training is completed, you can see the results in Azure AI Studio by selecting the Fine-tuning option in the left pane.
+Once training is completed, you can see the results in Microsoft Foundry by selecting the Fine-tuning option in the left pane.

 1. In a new cell, run the following code to start the fine-tuning training job: